 Board and Founders

-In the spirit of 1 John 3:17-18, the mission of Love Acts is to demonstrate love for our brothers and sisters in the Tarrant County homeless "with actions and in truth" by meeting them at their point of spiritual, physical, and financial need.
+In the spirit of 1 John 3:17-18, the mission of Love Acts is to demonstrate love for our brothers and sisters in the homeless community "with actions and in truth" by meeting them at their point of spiritual, physical, and financial need.

 "Jesus said that helping the poor is a Christian duty and responsibility.
 It's an obligation, not an option, to help them.
 Jesus was so passionate about the poor that helping or not helping them is a matter of heaven and hell to him (Matt 25:31-46).
 James 2 shows the same concern for the poor.
 What you do with them reflects a living faith and a dead faith.
 These verses and other passages in the Bible makes it clear that helping the poor must be a part of our daily walk.
 In America, the poorest of the poor are the homeless.
 Let us all do our share. "